Maruti Mandirs in Pune

 Pune, Maruti, Ganesh and Mhasoda

-Shaniwar Veer Maruti Mandir, Shaniwar Peth, Pune It was a custom to have a temple for Sri Maruti and/or Sri Ganesha at the border of each village.
-This practice in prevalence could be seen even in present day Andhra, Karnakata and Maharashtra.
+It was a custom to have a temple for Sri Maruti and/or Sri Ganesha at the border of each village.
+This practice in prevalence could be seen even in present-day Andhra, Karnakata, and Maharashtra.
 Apart from these two deities, a temple for Sri Mhasoba is also present in many villages of Maharashtra.
-All these temples were found on the borders of the village and were believed that they bring good prosperity by removing all the obstacles and guard the village.
+All these temples were found on the borders of the village and were believed they bring good prosperity by removing all the obstacles and guarding the village.

 Pune is no exception to this practice.
-Each time a new peth is developed or the existing peth is modified, then these temples will come up to demarcate the boundary of the path.
+Each time a new peth is developed or the existing peth is modified, then to demarcate the boundary of the peth, these temples will come up.

 Peths of Pune

-During the rule of Shahu raje, he gave the province of Pune to the Peshwas.
+During the rule of Shahu Raje, he gave the province of Pune to the Peshwas.
 During the Peshwas time, the development of Pune started.
-Real urbanization and development of Pune started once Bajirao I Peshwa settled down with Pune as his headquarter of administration.
+Real urbanization and development of Pune started once Bajirao I Peshwa settled down with Pune as his administrative headquarters.
 New areas were developed and were known as Peth.
-Peth is basically a business location.
-New peth were either named after the person who had developed it or it was called by the name of a day of the week.
+Peth is a business location.
+New peths were either named after the person who had developed or it was called by the name of a day of the week.

-For the purpose of extending facilities to citizens some old peths were split, new areas added and thus these peths were reorganized with new names.
+To extend facilities to citizens some old peths were split, new areas were added and thus these peths were reorganized with new names.
 As narrated earlier the boundaries of the peths are marked by establishing a temple for Sri Maruti.
-It is one of the reason we see many temples for Maruti in Pune.
+It is one of the reasons we see many temples for Maruti in Pune.

 Shaniwar Peth